Hello there! I am Kevin and the author behind the Turtle Investor blog.

-At age 37, I hit CPF Full Retirement Sum (FRS) on the last day of 2019, twelve years after graduating from university.
+At age 37, I hit CPF Full Retirement Sum (FRS) of $176,000 on the last day of 2019, twelve years after graduating from university.

-Andrew, being an English Teacher, is gifted with the ability to write clearly and concisely, making the topic of investment rather easy to understand.
+Andrew, being an English Teacher, is gifted with the ability to write clearly and concisely, and was able to make the topic of personal finance and investment rather easy to understand.
 That’s when I finally decided to take action and dive into the exciting world of investment.

 It would be fair to say that I look up to him tremendously.
 If not for his book, I would not have embarked on my investment journey, and there wouldn’t be this blog.

-Along the way, people interested in index investing found the blog.
-Some asked questions, and I answered them when I could.
+Along the way, more and more people who were interested in index investing found my blog.
+A few asked questions, and I answered them when I could.
 Well, it turns out there were many people just like the “old” me, who were interested in index investing but just didn’t know how to get started.

 For the first year, I donated my earnings and sponsored the very first Turtle Investor Free Book Giveaway.
 Of course, it had to be Andrew Hallam’s book!
 I figured if it could inspire me, then it could do the same to someone else too.